In order to be entitled to funding, you must meet the personal eligibility requirements and your course must be eligible.

 Can I get funding to repeat a year?

-The effect of previous or repeat study applies to tuition fee support; you may still be eligible for support with your living costs (see our full guide if you already have an equivalent or higher level qualification and are looking for funding for a new course).
+The effect of previous or repeat study applies to tuition fee support; you may still be eligible for support with your living costs (though see our full guide if you already have an equivalent or higher level qualification and are looking for funding for a new course).
 If you are only repeating part of a year, however, this can affect your funding for living costs too.
 There is more information about this online.
 If this applies to you, please contact us.

 If you have experienced illness or other extenuating circumstances during the year you can apply to Student Finance England to grant you discretionary additional tuition fee funding for Compelling Personal Reasons (CPR).
 If you think this applies to you please contact us for further information and support.
 You can also read our guide to compelling personal reasons.